Nolkaloid/godot-yt-dlp/README.md

 yt_dlp.connect("ready", self, "some_function")
 yt_dlp.connect("download_completed", self, "some_other_function")
 ```
- - The `ready` signal is emitted when the YtDlp has finished the initial setup and is ready to download videos.
+ - The `ready` signal is emitted when YtDlp has finished the initial setup and is ready to download videos.
- - The  `download_completed` signal is emitted when the YtDlp has finished downloading a video/audio.
+ - The  `download_completed` signal is emitted when YtDlp has finished downloading a video/audio.

 > You could also use `yield` to wait for the signals